maxdan94/lp_mincut/README.md

 Not sure whether this problem of correlated mincut is NP-Hard or not yet.

 It would have been in P if the added "correlation constraints" leave the constraint matrix totally unimodular: https://en.wikipedia.org/wiki/Unimodular_matrix
-However we can show that in some cases this constraint matrix does not stay totally unimdular.
+However, we can show that in some cases the constraint matrix does not stay totally unimdular.

 ##To compile##